boonyarit-iamsaard/nvc/tooling/eslint-config/README.md

-# `@turbo/eslint-config`
+# `@nvc/eslint-config`

-Collection of internal eslint configurations.
+A Collection of internal eslint configurations.